biobricks/blast-level/README.md

 # ToDo

-* Use `makembindex` command to speed up queries.
+## Next version

+* support multiple sequences, multiple filenames or a stream as seqProp value ** See _arrayToStream and combine it with _seqStream
+* integrate with streaming-sequence-extractor for FASTA, GenBank and SBOL support
+* switch away from level-changes so we can catch .on('batch')
+* add useful debug output when opts.debug is used. maybe two levels of debug?
+* implement queries properly, with auto-ref to leveldb key/values
-* Support different tasks: blastn, blastn-short, megablast, dc-megablast
+* support different tasks: blastn, blastn-short, megablast, dc-megablast
-* unit tests
+* write unit tests

-* move to on('change') instead of AbstracLevelDown
+## Future

-* implement direct mode
+* implement direct mode (don't keep any on-filesystem blastdb)
-* implement .batch
-* allow seqProp to be a function or 'foo.bar.baz'
-* emit 'ready' event when initialization completes
-* implement opts.rebuildOnOpen
-* implement opts.rebuildOnUpdate
+* write more unit tests
+* use `makembindex` command to speed up queries?
-* Make it work with non-JSON value databases?
+* make it work with non-JSON value databases?

 # Future